spondec/soletrade/README.md

 #### Signals

-A signal is a specific indicator state and a required step to trigger your trade setup function.
-Required signals defined in signals array in the strategy.
+A signal is a specific indicator state and if preferred, it becomes a required step to trigger your trade setup function.
+Required signals are defined in the signals array in the strategy.

 #### Price Bindings